 The Karasuma Line is one of two subway lines operated by Kyoto Municipal Subway.
-The line runs north to south between Kokusaikaikan Station and Takeda Station.
+The line runs north to south between Kokusaikaikan Station and Takeda Station, and some trains continue beyond Takeda onto the Kintetsu Line, including services toward Shin-Tanabe and Kintetsu-Nara.
 It is called the Karasuma Line because for much of the way it runs beneath Karasuma Street.
 At Karasuma Oike Station it connects with the other subway line, the Tozai Line, which runs east to west.

 A train bound for Takeda on Karasuma Subway Line